phamandy300/PantryTracker/README.md

 - **Firebase Backend:** Stores and manages inventory data with Firebase.
 - **CRUD Operations:** Form to add, delete, and update pantry items.
 - **Search & Filter:** Easily find items with integrated search and filter functionality.
-- **Responsive Design:** Presentable frontend to display all pantry items.
+- **Responsive Design:** Presentable front end to display all pantry items.
 - **Deployment:** Deployed to Vercel with CI/CD for continuous integration and delivery.
-- **Image Upload:** Capture and upload images using mobile or browser camera.
-- **Image Classification (Bonus):** Classify images using the GPT Vision API or other LLMs and update Firebase accordingly.
+- **Image Recognition:** Implemented TensorFlow.js port of the COCO-SSD model for image recognition, though it currently does not work on the deployed Vercel website.

 ## Getting Started